jsawdey/quizapp/README.md

-# jeopardy_fun
+# quizapp

-A fun application that displays Jeopardy questions.
+A fun quiz app written in Flutter that utilizes jService (jservice.io) to retrieve questions/answers.

 ## Getting Started